Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 FAQs

-The Deposit and Return System (DRS) represents a new national model for the management of single-use beverage containers.
+The Deposit and Return System (DRS), identified by the volta brand, represents a new national model for the management of single-use beverage containers.
 The HORECA sector includes all establishments where beverages are consumed outside the home, and each business, regardless of its size or typology, contributes to the successful implementation of the DRS.
 This section brings together the most frequently asked questions about the integration of this sector.

-What is the role of HORECA establishments in the implementation of the DRS?
+What is the role of HORECA establishments in the implementation of volta?

 I am responsible for a HORECA establishment.
-What are my obligations under the DRS?
+What are my obligations under volta?

 Which containers must I accept at my establishment?